The Lawrence Foundation: Background

 The Lawrence Foundation was established in 2000 by Jeff Lawrence and Diane Troth (husband and wife) from the proceeds received from the acquisition of Trillium Digital Systems, Inc. by Intel Corporation.
 Trillium Digital Systems, Inc. developed and licensed communications software and was founded in 1988 by Jeff Lawrence and Larisa Chistyakov.
 The founding trustees of the foundation were Jeff and Diane.
 Diane died in 2016.
 The current trustees are Jeff and his two children.

 Grant funding

-Since its founding in 2000, the Foundation has received over 17,000 grant applications and made grants of over US$ 6 million.
-In 2020, the Foundation received over 1,700 grant applications and approved about 40 grants worth over US$ 200,000.
-The Foundation ended 2020 with over US$ 4 million in assets.
-Statistics of all applications received and grants made in 2020 and earlier can be found here.
+Since its founding in 2000, the Foundation has received over 30,000 grant applications and made grants of over US$ 6 million.
+The Foundation ended 2025 with over US$ 4 million in assets.
+Statistics of all applications received and grants made in 2025 and earlier can be found here.
 To apply to The Lawrence Foundation, non-profits must use the Common Grant Application, an online grant application and management system.
 The Lawrence Foundation does not accept paper-based letter of inquiry and/or grant applications.